Docent positions are available

 Volunteer Opportunity Honors Vets

 were built during the formation of Torrance.
-This project will require each
+This project required each

 volunteer to survey one of the blocks of the Olmstead District.
 No knocking on

-In Celebration of the City's upcoming Centennial in 2012, the Torrance
+In Celebration of the City's Centennial in 2012, the Torrance

-Historical Society is seeking volunteers to assist in a field survey
+Historical Society had volunteers to assist in a field survey

 documenting all structures within the Olmsted Tract - the original footprint